junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 "We got ourselves a shapeshifter case today.
 I hate him so much.
 He read my mind and... and... and he turned into you.
 Sammy had to take him down because I couldn't.
 I'm sorry, Cas.
 I know he's not you, but... it's been so long.
 I still can't.
 I'm sorry...
 I..."

 "Sam doesn't know why we had a birthday cake for dinner today, and I ordered extra champagne -- I drank your share, by the way.
 It's top-shelf stuff.
 I just realized, with everything going on, we never get a chance to decide a birthday or anything for you.
 Not even once.
 So, if no objection from you, I think I'll take the liberty and declare today your birthday.
 It's September 18th, Cas.
 You don't think I'd forget the day we first met, do you?
 Man, did I ever tell you about that day you walked in?
 Jesus, you were just... poof... you know.
 The light, the sound, the wind, it was crazy.
-It's... it's really awesome, I ever tell you that?
+It's... it's really awesome, I ever told you that?
 Sorry, rambling now, probably too much that... umm...
 I'll get another drink, I'll just --"

 "Cas, I think there is no more angel or heaven or Empty-related book I haven't read in the world.
 Sam helped too, but I read them all, just to be sure.
 So is all the magic and lore and people with power we can seek help from, but... there is nothing.
 I can't believe it, there is just nothing on how to bring you back.
 But I'll keep trying, alright?
 I swear, if this is the only thing I do before the lights go out, I'll do it right and bring you back."